 Once the image is in the design space, you can resize it to fit your pillow.
 My pillow covers were 18×18.”
 I changed the width of my “joy” image to 11.2″ wide, and I changed the width of my deer image to 10.8″ wide.

 When you are ready, print your image onto iron-on vinyl (making sure to reverse the image!).

 The next step is to pull out the beautiful EasyPress!
 The EasyPress is a new tool from Cricut, and if you’ve ever made your own t-shirts, onesies, costumes, decor with iron-on vinyl, you are going to thank me for showing you this!

-I used to attach all of my iron-on vinyl products with a iron, but it was always a bit finicky to get the right temperature, and remember to use no-steam, and to get even coverage.
+I used to attach all of my iron-on vinyl products with an iron, but it was always a bit finicky to get the right temperature, to remember to use no-steam, and to get even coverage.
 The EasyPress has even heat, heats up quickly, and works perfectly the first time!

 These pillows are going to look beautiful on my sofa this Christmas!
 If you have 30 minutes, go make some of your own!
 You’ll love them :)

 If you like holiday projects, you might like these simple Pallet Ornaments!

 Or, if you’re a fan of DIY Pillows, check out this great No-Sew Modern Pillow!

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.